Smoking Brakes: What’s Causing It?

 Although smoking brakes may be a sign of a serious problem in your braking system, it may also be caused by overheated brake components due to excessive braking.

 Aside from going downhill, take note that braking suddenly while driving at high speeds or accelerating while pressing your brakes at the same time may also cause the same symptom.
+A long, hard stop from high speed can cause the brakes to overheat and become inefficient, too – high speeds should be avoided, but there are 70 mph speed limits on some interstates and sudden obstacles may create the need for a long, hard braking event.

 New Brake Pads and Rotors